 Java TreeSet and exception handling

-• add() – Adds an element if it does not already exist
+• add() — Add an element if it does not already exist

-• first() / last() – Accesses the smallest or largest element
+• first() / last() — Retrieve the minimum or maximum element

-• ceiling() / floor() – Finds elements relative to a given value
+• ceiling() / floor() — Find the nearest matching value

-• iterator() – Iterates over elements in sorted order
+• iterator() — Traverse elements in sorted order

 • NullPointerException